SaifAlvey-01/task/README.md

 The implementation ensures that the user interface is responsive and updates in real-time as the user interacts with the search input.

 For more detailed information on each component and its functionality, please refer to the codebase.

+Google Maps Api is paid, so ive implemented it but placed nothing in place of key.